Code-Sharp/WampSharp/README.md

 * [Getting started with Publisher](http://wampsharp.net/wamp2/roles/publisher/getting-started-with-publisher/)
 * [Getting started with Subscriber](http://wampsharp.net/wamp2/roles/subscriber/getting-started-with-subscriber/)

-See [documentation](https://wampsharp.net) for more help.
+See the [documentation](https://wampsharp.net) for more help.

 ## WAMPv1 support

 WAMPv1 support is still available.
-You can read about it on the [Documentation site](https://wampsharp.net).
+You can read about it on the [documentation site](https://wampsharp.net/categories/wamp1/).

 In order to use it, Install WampSharp.WAMP1.Default from NuGet.